es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 Please refer to the [portConfigs.py](../scripts/portConfigs.py) of the elastic node middleware.
 If you want, you can just copy this file and change the ports to your port.

-**Important**: the [portConfigs.py](../scripts/portConfigs.py) should be defined for your computer.
-Therefore, it does not make sense to put it in the github repository, if you work with a number of people.
-Please add this file to your [.gitignore](../.gitignore) like explained [here](https://git-scm.com/docs/gitignore) to not upload it to your github repository.

 After that you create a python file for the bitfile configurations, e.g. bitfileConfigs.py.
 Please refer to the [bitfileConfigs.py](../scripts/bitfileConfigs.py) of the elastic node middleware.
 Your bitfile Configurations should be similar to this: